WeibelLab/hxi-website/content/publication/yarmand-2021-confusion/index.md

 publication_types:
 - '1'
 abstract: Discussion fora of instructional videos contain previously-discussed questions and answers.
 These video comments can resolve many points of confusion for learners.
 However, finding relevant content in a separated discussion forum is challenging and disruptive to learning flow.
 This paper introduces Adjacent Display of Relevant Discussion (ADRD).
 It displays threaded comments in a panel adjacent to the video and dynamically updates the content of the panel based on the time of the video.
 In a between-subjects lab study (n=20), ADRD helped participants resolve confusion points, skim and read comments, and encouraged video interaction.
-publication: '*The 23rd International ACM SIGACCESS Conference on Computers and Accessibility (Virtual Event, USA)(ASSETS’21).
-Association for Computing Machinery, Virtual Event, USA.*'
+publication: '*Proceedings of the ACM on Human-Computer Interaction, CSCW (2021)*'
 ---